LVM-org/FrontendLogicREST/README.md

 ### The root dir

 This contains basic Typescript project files like package.json, tsconfig.json, e.t.c.
-It also contain GraphQL type generation file `codegen.ts`.
 This package uses `rollup` for its code compilation.

 ### The src/ dir